FRC-2928/FRC-Programmer-Training/docs/RoboRIO/AdvantageKit.md

 Standard WPILib data logging can be used with *AdvantageScope*.
 This provides a lot of data and may be sufficient without using *AdvantageKit*.
 See [On-Robot Telemetry Recording Into Data Logs](https://docs.wpilib.org/en/stable/docs/software/telemetry/datalog.html) in the FRC documentation.

+### Creating and Reading Log Files
+By default, *DataLogManager* stores to a USB stick if one is present at startup, or `/home/lvuser` otherwise, but you can alternatively specify the directory when calling `start()`.

+To log to a USB stick (`/U/logs`) by default

+	Logger.addDataReceiver(new WPILOGWriter());

+You can choose where you want the log files to be stored, `/media/sda1` refers specifically to a USB drive attached to the Rio (`media/sda2` refers to the other USB port).
+Also, I see that I can reference `/U/` and `/V/` (presumably for the two USB ports).

 ### Running Live Simulator Streams
 If you run your robot code in simulator mode using **Simulate Robot Code** from VSCode, then you can connect it to a running simulator in *AdvantageScope* via **File->Connect to Simulator**.
 In the example below the robot pose has been dropped into the *Odometry* tab.
 As you move the robot in the WPI Simulator it should also move in the AdvantageScope view.